developer-friendly/blog/docs/posts/0006-gettings-started-with-gitops-and-fluxcd.md

 However, pay close attention to the syntax of `configs.env` and the way we have employed `configMapGenerator` in the `kustomization.yml` file.

-This will ensure for every change to the `configs.env` file, the `ConfigMap` resource will be re-created with a new hash-suffixed name, which will consequently restart the `Deployment` resource and re-read the new values[^8].
+This will ensure that for every change to the `configs.env` file, the resulting `ConfigMap` resource will be re-created with a new hash-suffixed name, which will consequently restart the `Deployment` resource and re-read the new values[^9].

 This is an important highlight cause you have to specify your Deployment strategy carefully if you want to avoid downtime in your applications.